Nookesh22/A2/README.md

 **Probing Application 🚀**
-This application is used to probe the devices connected to a network via SNMP protocol 😄.
+This application is used to probe the devices connected to a network via SNMP protocol .
-It is a command line application 💻.
+It is a command line application.

 **Prerequisites:**